threadi/nested-ordered-lists-block-editor/readme.md

 ### update translation-file

 1. Open .po-file of the language in PoEdit.
-2. Go to "Translate > "Update from POT-file".
+2. Go to "Translate" > "Update from POT-file".
 3. After this the new entries are added to the language-file.

 ### export translation-file